ATL-WDI-Exercises/project-vagabond/user-stories.md

 **A user should be able to:**

+1. Log in/Sign up
 1. Comment on individual posts.
+1. Have comments associated with a specific user.
 1. See the number of comments a post has on the post's "show" page.
 1. See the number of comments they've left, on their public profile.